SteffenHebestreit/webcrawl-mcp/README.md

-# Crawl4AI Server
+# MCP-Server-Template

 This repository implements a Model Context Protocol (MCP) server for web crawling capabilities, exposing crawlers as LangChain-compatible tools or any MCP-compliant client.
 It includes two main services:

-- **crawl4ai-server**: An Express-based MCP server that discovers and serves crawling tools.
+- **mcp-service**: An Express-based MCP server that discovers and serves crawling tools.
 - **crawl4ai-service**: A microservice responsible for fetching and extracting web content (source repository: https://github.com/unclecode/crawl4ai)

 Documentation